Download the PHP package assistant-engine/filament-assistant without Composer

 Package filament-assistant

-Short Description A Filament package that integrates the Assistant Engine to enable AI features, bringing advanced assistant capabilities directly into Filament.
+Short Description A Filament Assistant package that enables AI features, bringing advanced assistant capabilities directly into Filament.

 License MIT